-Question: I am using LC-MS with positive ionization mode and the Diamond Hydride column.
-My mobile phase has 0.1% formic acid in A and B solvents.
-However, I see no peaks for succinic acid and alpha-ketoglutarate in the EICs.
-What is the problem?
+If you are using LCMS with positive ionization mode, the Diamond Hydride™ column for separation and the mobile phase has 0.1% formic acid in A and B solvents you may not see peaks for succinic acid and alpha-ketoglutarate in the EICs.

-Answer: These compounds are both acidic and will not be amenable to either an acidic mobile phase additive or detection by positive ion mode.
-Try using a 10mM ammonium acetate buffer in A and B solvents and negative ion mode.
-The ammonium acetate will keep the compounds in their ionic form and will furthermore be retained longer in ANP.
-Hence, there are two advantages to use of ammonium acetate with the Diamond Hydride column.
-As for detection, these compounds will be readily detected as [M-H]– ions in the EICs.
+Suggestion: Try using a 10mM ammonium acetate buffer in A and B solvents when using negative ion mode in LCMS.
+The ammonium acetate will keep the compounds in their ionic form and will furthermore be retained longer in Aqueous Normal Phase ANP methods.
+Hence, there are two advantages to use of ammonium acetate with the Diamond Hydride™ column.